-Five years after “BBQ Becky” was dubbed into meme infamy, the story has become a heroes myth losing its purpose—to create a cultural bridge so all people can understand what Black people go through.
+Five years after “BBQ Becky” was dubbed into meme infamy, the story has become a hero myth, losing its purpose—to create a cultural bridge so all people can understand what Black people go through.

 Over the years, I have been told by academics and journalists that the video I recorded made history, not just by the documentation of it and making it go viral but by the tactical decisions I made that are displayed in the video.
 The video created undisputable evidence that this woman lied to dispatch to escalate the situation with the police.
 What I did when I loudly insisted on getting the card back, saying, “I’ll leave her alone.
 I just want my card back,” so dispatch could hear, made Schulte leave the area so the police would not arrive at the location Schulte originally had been harassing the two Black men.

 These are essential details to the story for anyone who does not understand what it is like being Black and dealing with police.
-When the video is linked to an article, there is no more explanation, and many people wonder why I was harassing her.
-Why did I not let it go?
+When the video is linked to an article, there is no more explanation, and many people then wonder why I was harassing her and why I did not let it go.
 “I’m just as bad as her.
-I see two Karens,” some of them comment on YouTube.
+I see two Karens,” some of them now comment on YouTube.

 Lastly, there is a reason why videos like these never went viral before.
 That is because it was culturally unacceptable to point out racism unless there is solid proof, like someone saying the “n” word.
 It was not easy making the video go viral.
 It was shot by a journalism student who had been a photographer for over ten years already and shot many videos.
 Shooting it in landscape made it more palatable to consume.
 Some people have even remarked they wanted to see more as if it was a show.